powerhome/oss-guide/docs/contributing/contributing.md

 # Contributing to Open Source Projects

-This page highlights the steps you'll take when it comes to contributing company code as an existing open source project managed by someone else.
+This page highlights the steps you'll take when it comes to contributing company code to an existing open source project managed by someone else.

 ### Step Zero: Planning for Success